ivsg-psu/Errata_Tutorials_CodeExercises/README.md

 climb_height = fcn_CodeX_09_ToTheTopOfTheMountain(entry_key,student_number);
 ```

-This signal will increase, and then decrease at some point, and then increase, and then decrease, etc. The goal is to identify the number that is the most immediate highest (highest_peak), after it starts to decrease.
+This signal will increase, and then decrease at some point, and then increase, and then decrease, etc. The goal is to identify the number that is the most immediate highest number (highest_peak) after it starts to decrease.
 Because the "climb_height" may randomly start to increase again, it is important to identify the number quickly - otherwise the answer will change!
 To find the answer the user needs to input the highest_input as the third input argument as shown below.

 ```sh
 entry_key = 'Ytte#$*)!!~`HGJAN ';